mesosphere/marathon-lb/Longhelp.md

 Specified as `HAPROXY_{n}_MODE`.

 Set the connection mode to either TCP or HTTP.
 The default is TCP.
+Following exceptions apply:
+ * if `HAPROXY_{n}_VHOST` label was specified and `HAPROXY_{n}_MODE` was not set, then the mode will be set to `http`
+ * if there is a healtcheck configured for the given port, with protocol field set to one of 'HTTP', 'HTTPS', 'MESOS_HTTP', 'MESOS_HTTPS', the mode will be *overriden* to 'http', irrespective of the value of `HAPROXY_{n}_MODE` label.

 Ex: `HAPROXY_0_MODE = 'http'`